WestonHanners/westonhanners.github.io/README.md

 ### Build Scripts

-- `./prepare` is for cleaning and preparing the website content when deployed to a webserver.
+- `./prepare` is for cleaning and preparing the website content when deployed to a web-server.
 - `./compile` is for compiling the SASS into CSS.
 - `./devmode` will compile the SASS in real time for development locally